 MA PROGRAM REQUIREMENTS

 The MA program requires completion of two RUs (Residence Units) and a minimum of 30 points of graded courses.
-A typical course is worth three points, although some are worth four or more points.
+A typical course is worth three points.

 Students must complete: